 Hum 105.
 Topics in French Literature.
 9 units (3-0-6); second term.
 Prerequisites: L 103 abc or equivalent.
-Hum 105 and Hum 116 are taught in alternate years.
+Hum 105 and Hum 116 given in alternate years.
 Topics may include the 20th-century major French novels; French modern theatre; conflicting memories of the second world war; coming of age novels; the French Muslim identity.
 Conducted in French.
 Students who write papers in French may enroll in this class as L 105.
+Not offered 2022-23.
 Instructor: Orcel.

-Hum 114 abc.
+Hum 114.
 Spanish Language Literature and its Film Adaptations.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: L 112 abc or equivalent.
-Offered concurrently with L 114abc.
-This course explores the mixed cultures of the Spanish speaking countries and the United States, through a compilation of novel excerpts, short stories, drama, music, poetry, and film.
-This heterogeneity of written and audiovisual texts aims to acquaint students with the rich cultures of the Spanish speaking peoples, from the standpoint of ethnicity, gender, and social class.
-The course also focuses on continuing to develop Spanish language skills.
-Conducted in Spanish. (a) The traditional role of women during dictatorships and their journey to freedom (b) Family relationships and their impact on mental and physical health (c) building gender, social, and economic equality.
-Each term can be taken independently.
+Offered concurrently with L 114.
+This course explores canonical Spanish literary works and their film adaptations, from the Renaissance to the present, through an array of male and female authors and directors from Argentina, Chile, Colombia, Costa Rica, Mexico, and Spain.
+Conducted in Spanish.
 Students who write papers in Spanish may enroll in this class as L 114.
+Not offered 2022-23.
 Instructor: Arjona.

 Hum 115 abc.
 Hispanic Cultures in Film and Literature.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: L 112 abc or equivalent.
 Offered concurrently with L 115.
 This course introduces students to narrative film and literature from the Hispanic world, with an emphasis on the hero figure.
 It also takes up hybridization and transculturation in the Americas, specifically in Mexico, Peru, and Cuba, as well as film and narratives of Spain from the Civil War to the present.
 Conducted in Spanish. (a) Basics of Hispanic films and narratives, and their socio-cultural roots (b) Hybridization and mestizo cultures in the Hispanic world (c) The last century in Hispanic film and narrative.
 Each term can be taken independently.
 Students who write papers in Spanish may enroll in this class as L 115.
-Not offered 2023-24.
 Instructor: Garcia.

 Hum 116.
 Topics in French Culture.
 9 units (3-0-6); second term.
 Prerequisites: L 103 abc or equivalent.
 Offered concurrently with L 116.
 Hum 105 and Hum 116 given in alternate years.
 The course focuses on contemporary France.
 Topics may include France and the European Union; political parties and elections; family life; social protection; religion; education; media and technology.
 Conducted in French.
 Students who write papers in French may enroll in this class as L 116.
-Not offered 2023-24.
-Instructor: Orcel.
+Instructor; Orcel.